Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Abstract

 \section{Abstract}

-After decades of dominance by object-oriented programming (OOP), functional programming (FP) is gaining increasing attention in the software industry~\citep{Site:Github}.
-This study compares the impact of OOP and FP on the architectural characteristics of software systems.
-For that, it examines the design and implementation of a \DW system, developed in Kotlin (representing OOP) and Scala (representing FP).
-The comparison is made through both qualitative and quantitative analyses to explore how each paradigm influences the system's architectural characteristics.
+This study compares the impact of adopting object-oriented programming (OOP) or functional programming (FP) on the architectural characteristics of software systems.
+For that, it examines the design and implementation of a \DW system developed in Kotlin (for OOP) and Scala (for FP).
+The comparison is made through a mixed-method approach.
 The self-ethnographic qualitative analysis provides a side-by-side comparison of both implementations, revealing the perspective of those writing such code.
 The survey-based quantitative analysis gathers feedback from developers with diverse backgrounds, showing their impressions of those reading this code.
-Hopefully, these results may be useful for developers or organizations seeking to make more informed decisions about which paradigm is best suited for their next project.
+Hopefully, these results may be useful for developers seeking to decide which paradigm is best suited for their next project.